AUM opens $36 million Science & Technology Complex

 Auburn University at Montgomery’s (AUM) new $36 million, state-of-the-art Science & Technology Complex officially opened on Monday, marking the beginning of a new era in educating students pursuing degrees in life sciences and STEM fields.

-The two-story, 57,000-square-foot facility, located on the perimeter of campus and visible from Interstate 85, created a flurry of activity on the opening day of spring semester classes.
-University administrators toured the building while staff directed students to classrooms and Warhawk Transit buses transported students to and from the facility.
+The two-story, 57,000-square-foot facility, located on the campus perimeter and visible from Interstate 85, was abuzz on the opening day of spring semester classes.
+University administrators toured the building while staff directed students to classrooms, and Warhawk Transit buses transported students to and from the facility.

-Equipped with cutting-edge classroom technology, modernized labs, open collaborative spaces, and advanced meeting rooms, the new complex’s opening coincides with the launch of AUM’s new master’s program in biochemistry and molecular biology.
-Graduate students in the program receive training in areas such as DNA technologies, advanced microscopy, drug development and delivery, and immunological treatments for diseases.
+The new complex, which includes cutting-edge classroom technology, modernized labs, open collaborative spaces, and advanced meeting rooms, opens today and coincides with AUM’s new master’s program in biochemistry and molecular biology.
+Graduate students in the program receive training in DNA technologies, advanced microscopy, drug development and delivery, and immunological treatments for diseases.

-The intergration of new technology in classrooms and labs at the new facility is designed to transform how AUM students engage with disciplines such as biology, chemistry, environmental science, and other STEM fields, said Douglas Leaman, dean of AUM’s College of Sciences.
+Douglas Leaman, dean of AUM’s College of Sciences, said the new technology integrated into classrooms and labs at the new facility is designed to transform how AUM students engage with disciplines such as biology, chemistry, environmental science, and other STEM fields.

 “This is a state-of-the-art science building for any university,” Leaman said.
-“We have improved spaces for instruction, laboratory classes, and research to now offer students advanced instructional strategies such as active learning in gateway biology and chemistry courses.
-These approaches will enhance student success in gateway biology and chemistry courses, which are often the most challenging for students transitioning from high school.”
+“We have improved spaces for instruction, laboratory classes, and research to offer students advanced instructional strategies such as active learning in gateway biology and chemistry courses.
+These approaches will enhance student success in gateway biology and chemistry courses, often the most challenging for students transitioning from high school”

-Every design decision — ranging from microphones in classrooms to automatic window shades in labs — was made with students and faculty scientists in mind, Leaman added.
+Leaman added that every design decision—from classroom microphones to automatic window shades in labs—was made with students and faculty scientists in mind.

 “We’ve worked on this facility for a long time, so it’s fantastic to see it come to fruition,” he said.
 “We finally get to share this beautiful building with the students who will benefit from it.”

-Students were quick to praise the new facility.
+Students quickly praised the new facility.
 Junior kinesiology major Joseph White was among the first to settle into a lounge space in the building.

 “It’s a nice, bright space,” White said, comparing the renovated facility to its former life as an Alabama Department of Public Health building.
 “AUM has done a lot of work to make it look great.
 It provides students with new spaces for studying with fewer distractions.”

-Graduate student Shannon Warlick, enrolled in the master’s program in biochemistry and molecular biology, echoed the sentiment.
+Graduate student Shannon Warlick, enrolled in the master’s program in biochemistry and molecular biology, echoed this sentiment.

 Despite some minor touches still in progress and faculty needing assistance settling into new offices, AUM Director of Facilities and Planning Ben Barlow described the opening day as a success.